top of page

 A walk through the neighborhood of Neve Tzedek

-Neve Tzedek (the Abode of Righteousness) was the first all-Jewish suburb to be built outside the mixed Arab-Jewish city of Jaffa in 1887, and to a degree can be considered the model for the later development of Tel Aviv.
-By the 1950s, it was experiencing decay, but is now undergoing high-end rejuvenation.
-This pretty circular walk includes its interesting buildings and the fascinating people who once lived here.
-It starts at the corner of Pines St. and (Shalom) Shabazi St., but can be taken up anywhere along the route shown in the map below.
+The neighborhood of Neve Tzedek, built in 1887, was the first all-Jewish suburb to be established outside the mixed Arab-Jewish city of Jaffa.
+To a degree, it can be considered the model for the later development of Tel Aviv.
+By the 1950s, it was experiencing decay as people moved north to Tel Aviv, but it is now undergoing high-end rejuvenation.
+This circular walk focuses on its interesting buildings, and in particular on the enterprising people who once lived here.
+It starts at the corner of Pines St. and (Shalom) Shabazi St., but can be taken up anywhere along the route shown on the map below.

 Time: Almost half a day if you like window-shopping and wish to visit the Nahum Gutman Museum and visit the HaTahana.